Lothian Buses: Lothian Motorcoaches

+Eve Coaches

+In February 2024, Lothian announced that it had purchased East Lothian coach operator, Eve Coaches.
+The company said that it intended to continue operating the existing services under the Eve Coaches brand, these including local bus services, private hire services and school work.
+Lothian also said that it would expand its own coach and tours offering in East Lothian.

 Night buses

 Lothian Buses also operates a nightbus network.
 Ridership increased when the routes were re-numbered and re-routed to match daytime routes and increased in frequency.
 The operation of night buses provides a continuous 24-hour bus service to some areas of the city.
 This ticket allows for unlimited travel all night on any night bus.
 From 5 November 2016, East Coast Buses introduced its own nightbus service under the NightHawk brand, to North Berwick and Dunbar.
 In December 2018, Lothian Country introduced the Nightbus N28 to Livingston.

 Infrastructure and operation

 The previous company headquarters and engineering works in Shrub Hill, off Leith Walk, were sold in 1999 subject to planning permission, after being occupied by the company since 1871.
 After repeated delays, controversies and a public inquiry, in 2004, the site was sold to BL Developments for £12 million so that the site could be developed flats and houses.

-The company as a whole operates three travel shops, six depots (Annandale Street, Longstone and Marine in Edinburgh and North Berwick and Musselburgh in East Lothian) and Livingston in West Lothian.
-There is also a driver training school and an engineering depot at Seafield.
+The company as a whole operates three travel shops, and nine depots.